YaroslavBarashenko/AnkiHelperDemo/README.md

 - Enter a number to modify the translation of a specific pair.
 - Confirm to save the translations to the output file.

+### GUI for files selection and translation editing

+### Opportunity to add transcription/audio with pronunciation  for selected words